-This apple cider cocktail with maple syrup and bourbon is the perfect Autumn cocktail.
-The sweetness from the apple cider is the perfect match to the oaky bourbon.
+This bourbon apple cider cocktail with maple syrup is the perfect Autumn cocktail.
+The sweetness from the apple cider is the perfect match to the bourbon.
 And really, how bad can a cocktail with maple syrup actually be?

 This Autumn inspired apple cider cocktail with maple syrup and bourbon is delicious and is a great way to cap off a day spent picking apples or pumpkins, or a perfect pre-dinner cocktail to serve at a Fall gathering.
 Either way, it’s sure to be a delightful drink recipe to add to your collection.